radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/node-details.md

 ## View node details

-There are two ways you can access the status details for a specific node.
+There are two ways to access the status details for a specific node: select the node name to open node details or select the **Options**(**...**) menu.

 You can select the node name to open the node details dialog.

 ![image details](images/node-name.png)